ritikyadav1999/ineuron/README.md

 # Assessment

-This is a repository for a REST API tutorial using Node, Express, Typescript & MongoDB.
+This is a repository for a REST API using Node, Express, Typescript, MongoDB and Swagger-UI

 ### Install packages